Puno Lauren Puno Co-Founder of Map and ilovecreatives

 From there, I worked the Ad Agency world as the "Digital Girl".
 Essentially, I was the young, hip kid that understood the internet.
 Honestly, I think it's just because I surf the internet a lot and wasn't afraid to google stuff.
 See a theme here?

 I ended up getting a gig as a UX Designer at Activision's Call of Duty because my husband's boss said, "I think you would be a good UX Designer".
 Thanks Tim!
 After about three years, Daniel and I built Octofeed so that he could practice his programming chops.
-After that, I decided to quit my job so Daniel and I could work on our own project.
+After that, I decided to quit my job so we could work on our own project.
 That's when Madewithmap was born.
 Because of Map, I started meeting all sorts of fun, creative people and had the idea to build ilovecreatives.
 And here we are!
-There's obviously a lot more to this story, but those side projects were the catalysts to new paths.
+There's obviously a lot more to this story, but those side projects were the catalysts to all these unexpected paths.

 Which one do you wish you could do more often?